The Desert-Crypt

 MUJER 1: Soy una mujer en esta ciudad, donde todo es arena. […] Ser mujer aquí es estar en peligro.
 Por ello decidimos construir refugios bajo la arena.
 Ampararnos bajo la arena para continuar viviendo.
 Se trata de ocultarnos, de desaparecer de la vista del enemigo.
 (Prólogo, p.
 187-8)

-WOMAN 1: I am a woman in this city, where everything is sand. […] Being a woman here is to be in danger.
-That is why we decided to build shelters under the sand.
-To protect ourselves under the sand to continue living.
-It’s about hiding, about disappearing from the enemy’s sight. [translated by the authors]
+WOMAN 1: I am a woman in this city, where everything is sand. […] Being a woman here means to be in danger.
+This is why we decided to build shelters under the sand.
+Protecting ourselves under the sand in order to continue living.
+It’s about hiding, about disappearing from the enemy’s sight.

-The desert here becomes a crypt but, instead of only condemning to death, it offers a hideaway, a sanctuary where all women can stay together and survive.
-When any form of exposure in public space is also exposing the women of Juárez to the possibility of their brutal demise, then gathering in the underground is the only viable option.
-Just like in the Sophoclean Antigone, the female body is expelled from the polis.
-But in de la Rosa’s Antígona, this expulsion is not ordered by the Creontian law in reaction to a woman’s ‘inappropriate’ dissidence.
-It is, instead, self-inflicted as a survival strategy to counter the immediate threat of being murdered for the mere and very fact that the Juárez women occupy a female body.
+The desert here becomes a crypt but, rather than only condemning to death, it offers a hideaway, a sanctuary where all women can stay together and survive.
+When any form of exposure in public space is also exposing the women of Juárez to the possibility of their brutal demise, then gathering underground is the only viable option.
+The female body is expelled from the polis, just like in the Sophoclean tragedy.
+However, this expulsion in de la Rosa’s Antígona is not ordered by the Creontian law in reaction to a woman’s ‘inappropriate’ dissidence.
+It is, instead, self-inflicted by multiple Juárez women as a strategy to counter the immediate threat of being murdered for the very fact that they occupy a female body.

-Polinices is one of these women; she is the disappeared sister whose body Antigone wants to find and bury.
-She is looking for it in the desert, where many other women’s bodies have been already encountered:
+Polínices is one of these women; she is the disappeared sister whose body Antigone wants to find and bury.
+She is looking for it in the desert, where many other female bodies have been already encountered:

 En el desierto varias personas realizan un rastreo, buscan cuerpos de víctimas.
 Antígona también se encuentra ahí.
 Ismene ha llegado a buscarla, la encuentra con aire delirante y desgastada por el sufrimiento.
 (Escena IV, p.
 195)